Introduction

 Where is the procedure performed and how much does it cost?

-The procedure can performed at Calvary Hospital and Hobart Specialist Day Hospital.
+The procedure is performed at Calvary Hospital (adult patients) and Hobart Specialist Day Hospital (adult and paediatric patients), Hobart Private hospital (paediatric patients)

-Other than the excess that your health fund charges, all privately insured patients and DVA patients have no out of pocket costs.
+Please note that there is a gap fee for this procedure.
+Our practice will provide you with more information at the time of booking.
+There are also charges from anaesthetists, excess from your insurance, and sometimes pathology charges (dependent on health funds).
 Please note that a waiting period might apply if you have just recently joined a health fund.
-You need to check with your health fund whether your policy covers for this procedure.
+You need to check with your health fund whether your policy covers for this procedure and associated costs (such as pathology costs)

 Self funding patients: